pixiedust/pixiedust/docs/_sources/install.txt

 Install PixieDust
 =================
 PixieDust is a Python library for use in Jupyter notebooks.
+To use PixieDust in your local environment, you must install it.
 PixieDust is bundled as a Python package and can be installed using pip.
-To install and configure PixieDust please follow the instructions below:
+To install and configure PixieDust complete the following steps:

 Prerequisites
 -------------
 In order to use PixieDust inside your Jupyter notebooks you will, of course, need Jupyter.
 The easiest way to install Jupyter is by installing Anaconda.
-Anaconda is a Data Science platform which consists of a Python distribution and collection of open source packages well suited for scientific computing.
+Anaconda is a Data Science platform which consists of a Python distribution and collection of open source packages well-suited for scientific computing.
 Anaconda includes Python, pip, pandas, numpy, matpoltlib, and other libraries required to run PixieDust effectively.

 To install Anaconda go to `<https://www.continuum.io/downloads>`_ and follow the instructions.

-Note: PixieDust supports both Python 2.7 and Python 3.5.
+.. note:: PixieDust supports both Python 2.7 and Python 3.5.

 Install PixieDust
 -----------------